istio/istio.io/_docs/tasks/security/role-based-access-control.md

  > Note: Some sample configurations we use below are not in the current Istio release yet.
-So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio: `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.
+So before you continue, you need to copy the following configuration files from https://github.com/istio/istio/tree/master/samples/bookinfo/kube to "samples/bookinfo/kube" directory under where you installed Istio.
+The files include `bookinfo-add-serviceaccount.yaml` (replace the original one), `istio-rbac-enable.yaml`, `istio-rbac-namespace.yaml`, `istio-rbac-productpage.yaml`, `istio-rbac-details-reviews.yaml`, `istio-rbac-ratings.yaml`.

 * Run the following command to
   * Create service account `bookinfo-productpage`, and redeploy the service `productpage` with the service account.